 On March 27, 2014, Mary Jane and Thomas Jasin, who purport to be purchasers of VIVUS common stock, filed an Amended Complaint in Santa Clara County Superior Court alleging securities fraud against the Company and three of its former officers and directors.
 In that complaint, captioned Jasin v.
 VIVUS, Inc., Case No. 114-cv-261427, plaintiffs asserted claims under California's securities and consumer protection securities statutes.
 Plaintiffs alleged generally that defendants misrepresented the prospects for the Company's success, including with respect to the launch of Qsymia, while purportedly selling VIVUS stock for personal profit.
 Plaintiffs alleged losses of "at least" \$2.8 million, and sought damages and other relief.
-On June 5, 2014, the Company and the other defendants filed a demurrer to the Amended Complaint seeking its dismissal.
-With the demurrer pending, on July 18, 2014, the same plaintiffs filed a complaint in the United States District Court for the Northern District of California, captioned Jasin v.
+On July 18, 2014, the same plaintiffs filed a complaint in the United States District Court for the Northern District of California, captioned Jasin v.
 VIVUS, Inc., Case No. 5:14-cv-03263.
 The Jasins' federal complaint alleges violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, based on facts substantially similar to those alleged in their state court action.
-On September 15, 2014, pursuant to an agreement between the parties, plaintiffs moved to voluntarily dismiss, with prejudice, the state court action.
-In the federal action, defendants filed a motion to dismiss on November 12, 2014.
-On December 3, 2014, plaintiffs filed a First Amended Complaint in the federal action.
-On January 21, 2015, defendants filed a motion to dismiss the First Amended Complaint.
-The court ruled on that motion on June 18, 2015, dismissing the seven California claims with prejudice and dismissing the two federal claims with leave to amend.
+On September 15, 2014, pursuant to an agreement between the parties, plaintiffs voluntarily dismissed their state court action with prejudice.
+Defendants moved to dismiss the federal action and moved to dismiss again after plaintiffs amended their complaint to include additional factual allegations and to add seven new claims under California law.
+The court granted the latter motion on June 18, 2015, dismissing the seven California claims with prejudice and dismissing the two federal claims with leave to amend.
 Plaintiffs filed a Second Amended Complaint on August 17, 2015.
-Defendants moved to dismiss that complaint on October 2, 2015.
-On September 10, 2015, plaintiffs moved for entry of judgment on their state claims.
-Briefing on both defendants' motion to dismiss and plaintiffs' motion for entry of judgment was completed on December 15, 2015.
-On April 19, 2016, the court issued a ruling granting defendants' motion to dismiss without leave to amend and denying as moot plaintiffs' motion for entry of judgment.
-The time for plaintiffs to file an appeal has not yet expired.
+Defendants moved to dismiss that complaint as well.
+On April 19, 2016, the court granted defendants' motion to dismiss with prejudice and entered judgment in favor of defendants.
+Plaintiffs filed a notice of appeal to the Ninth Circuit Court of Appeals on May 18, 2016.
+Briefing on the appeal has now been completed.
+The Ninth Circuit has not yet scheduled the matter for oral argument or consideration.
 The Company maintains directors' and officers' liability insurance that it believes affords coverage for much of the anticipated cost of the remaining Jasin action, subject to the use of our financial resources to pay for our self-insured retention and the policies' terms and conditions.